How to Hire the Right Project Manager (the first time)

 Congratulations!
-You just won a new client, It’s a multimillion-dollar deal, and you’ve decided to hire or resource a Project Manager (PM).
+You just won a new client; it’s a multimillion-dollar deal, and you’ve decided to hire or resource a Project Manager (PM).
 You’re smart enough to know you can’t juggle all the moving parts of this hefty goal without one.

 Whether you’re instigating a search through a recruiter, or requesting a PM through your existing Project (or Program) Management Office, there’s still some upfront work you need to do before picking your metaphorical PM rabbit out of a hat.
-And that starts with being realistic.
+And it starts with being realistic.

 I often meet executives who have crafted a deck and pitched a presentation.
 The presentation has gone well, and they believe their presentation deck is comprehensive enough to ensure a seamless transition to a project manager who will then be expected to deliver on the goal.

 Guess what?
 It’s not.
 A successful presentation may be a green light to move forward on a project.
 It may generate excitement and infuse passion, but without a thoughtful and practical execution plan, which includes requirements, schedules, budgets, and often more, all you have is an unqualified idea that is attached to a strategy that has not been validated against any inkling of reality.
 Ouch.